NASA-PDS/doi-service/README.md

 ## Prerequisites

 - Python 3.9 or above
-- a login to OSTI server
+- A login to the DOI Service Provider endpoint server (currently DataCite)

 ## User Documentation